chaoli95/chaoli95/README.md

 ### Hi there 👋

+My name is Chao Li and I'm pursuing a Master's Degree in Computer Science at NYU.

 <!--
 **chaoli95/chaoli95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.